Getting Started with Microsoft Fabric

 Data Engineering (Lakehouse + Notebooks)

-The Lakehouse combines data lake flexibility with data warehouse structure:
+The Lakehouse combines data lake flexibility with data warehouse structure.
+This is where most Fabric implementations begin:

 • Store structured data as Delta tables (Tables section) and unstructured data as files (Files section)